QuarkChain/L2Bridge/lpscript/README.md

 On the other hand, you should control the operation cost as described [here](#how-can-i-control-gas-costs).
 Moreover, there are other considerations like operation cost to run the service, the risks caused by token price volatility, opportunity costs due to liquidity turnover, etc., which are out of the scope of this tool.
 ### How can I control gas costs?
-As described [here] (#how-should-i-manage-the-sync-service), you can choose sync strategy to control gas costs caused by sync transactions.
+As described [here](#how-should-i-manage-the-sync-service), you can choose sync strategy to control costs caused by unnecessary sync transactions.
 To control gas costs on the transaction level, you can use `MAX_FEE_PER_GAS_L1` (for L1), `MAX_FEE_PER_GAS_AB` (for Arbitrum), or `GAS_PRICE_OP` (for Optimism) to limit the gas price for transactions other than taking orders (a.k.a claim).
 If the real-time gas price is higher, the transactions will be pending for later confirmation.
 Note that if maxFeePerGas is lower than maxPriorityFeePerGas the transaction will fail, so it will be ignored by the script.
 **Warning:** If there were network congestion and the claim hashes are not relayed to source L2 in time due to low gas price, there are risks that orders would be expired.